-- 3. This team is headed up by the Finance Manager and covers: - paying sums owed for goods and services purchased by the College and subsidiary companies. - invoicing and collecting income due to the College and subsidiary companies. - paying employees through an out-sourced independent payroll bureau and completing statutory returns - administration of the Learner Support / Bursary fund payments and subsidised travel scheme - FIS (Unit 4) Finance System training
+- 3. This team is headed up by the Finance Manager and covers: - paying sums owed for goods and services purchased by the College and subsidiary companies. - invoicing and collecting income due to the College and subsidiary companies. - administration of the Learner Support / Bursary fund payments and subsidised travel scheme